 These easy bolt-on e-brake extensions will help raise the e-brake cables up and above the rear leaf springs on Toyota pickups and 4Runners when taller than stock leaf spring packs and/or lift blocks are used.
 In the factory spring over axle setup, once the leaf springs are more than about 2" tall, the e-brake cable will rub across the top of the springs.

 This picture shows how they go on:

 Mark where you need the top hole to be and drill it out.
-The pin is 8mm on the e-brake cable, a bit larger than 5/16", so an 8mm, 11/32" or 3/8" drill bit would work.
+The pin is 8mm on the e-brake cable, a 5/16" or an 8mm drill bit would work.
 Then you may need to re-adjust your parking brake cable since it now has a bit more travel.
 I like to set my e-brake to the maximum amount of "clicks" as noted in the Toyota Factory Service Manual (FSM), which is around 14 clicks (range is 10-14).